 All governors will receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
 This will include information about Prevent, CSE and FGM.
-It must be updated every 2 years, with additional local updates annually as appropriate.
+It must be updated every year, with additional local updates as required.